Agricultural Equipment & Machine Hazards

 Today’s agricultural equipment is powerful, very efficient and versatile in how it can be used.
-This includes tractors, tillage equipment, planting equipment, harvesting equipment, and extremely specialized machinery for specialty crop production.
+This includes tractors, tillage and planting equipment, harvesting equipment, specialized machinery and livestock handling equipment.
 However, all agricultural equipment share many of the same hazards that can seriously injury someone if the hazards are not recognized.
 Farm equipment hazards can include:

 Wrap Points: Any exposed equipment component that rotates at high speed or with a high degree of torque.
 Injuries occur because of entanglement with the part.
 The most common wrap points are associated with drive shafts or power take - off shafts.